 with a Certificate Transparency search that removes duplicated pre/leaf-versions and some other features.

 1.2 Unboundtest - Unbound DNS checker - @jsha

 Use this server to make DNS queries against an Unbound instance and get logs.
 The Unbound instance is configured very similarly to Let’s Encrypt’s production servers, and is started fresh for each query so there are no caching effects.

 1.3 Check your website - @JuergenAuer

 Checks http / https / non-www / www to find wrong redirects and loops.
-Shows nameserver, dnssec, certificates, connection-settings and other dns-records (txt, CAA).
+Shows nameserver, ipv4 + ipv6, dnssec, certificates, incomplete chains, connection-settings, other dns-records (txt, CAA), mixed content, EDNS.

 - Certificate Transparency Logs:

 CRT / Comodo: https://crt.sh/